alliemeetsfungi/QIIME2_Help/QIIME2_SOP.md

   --i-data path/to/search/results/database/directory-95/classification.qza \
   --o-merged-data path/to/search/results/database/classification_merged1.qza
 ```
-Now check to make sure they merged by converting the output Qiime artifact into a visualization file, uploading it onto the Qiime2 viewer, and observing if the number of features that are present is equal to the sum of both of the classification files you merged.
+Now check to make sure they merged by converting the output Qiime artifact into a visualization file, uploading it onto the QIIME 2 viewer, and observing if the number of features that are present is equal to the sum of both of the classification files you merged.
 ```
 qiime metadata tabulate \
   --m-input-file path/to/search/results/database/classification_merged1.qza \